Aantrreksh/sql-query/sqlref/sql_reference.md

 |3     |C02     |
 |6     |C01     |
 |8     |C03     |
-{: caption="Table 42.
-Query result for the example "all employees that work in a department that starts with letter C"." caption-side="bottom"}
+{: caption="Query result for the example "all employees that work in a department that starts with letter C"." caption-side="bottom"}

 ```sql
 -- all department names that do not start with letter C